 Holders of the Company's common stock own one preferred stock purchase right for each share of common stock owned by such holder.
 These rights currently entitle holders of our common stock to purchase one one-thousandth of a share of our Series B preferred stock for \$190.00, except, in certain circumstances described below, holders may receive common stock.
 However, the rights are not immediately exercisable and will become exercisable only upon the occurrence of certain events.
-If a person or group acquires, or announces a tender or exchange offer that would result in the acquisition of 15 percent or more of our common stock while the stockholder rights plan remains in place, then, unless (1) the rights are redeemed by us for \$0.01 per right or (2) the board of directors determines that a tender or exchange offer for all of our outstanding common stock is in the best interest of the Company and the stockholders, the rights will become exercisable by all rights holders, except the acquiring person or group, for (i) shares of our common stock or (ii) in certain circumstances, shares of the third-party acquirer, each having a value of twice the right's thencurrent exercise price.
+If a person or group acquires, or announces a tender or exchange offer that would result in the acquisition of 15 percent or more of our common stock while the stockholder rights plan remains in place, then, unless (1) the rights are redeemed by us for \$0.01 per right or (2) the board of directors determines that a tender or exchange offer for all of our outstanding common stock is in the best interest of the Company and the stockholders, the rights will become exercisable by all rights holders, except the acquiring person or group, for (i) shares of our common stock or (ii) in certain circumstances, shares of the third-party acquirer, each having a value of twice the right's then-current exercise price.
 Pursuant to an amendment to the rights plan dated July 23, 2009, stockholders may beneficially own less than 19 percent of the outstanding shares of common stock of the Company without becoming an acquiring person and thereby triggering the rights under the plan.
-Prior to the amendment, stockholders who reported beneficial ownership of the common stock of the Company without becoming an acquiring person, and all other stockholders could beneficially own less than 15 percent of the outstanding shares of common stock of the Company without becoming an acquiring person.
+Prior to the amendment, stockholders who reported beneficial ownership of the common stock of the Company on Schedule 13G under the Securities and Exchange Act of 1934, as amended, could beneficially own less than 20 percent of the outstanding shares of common stock of the Company without becoming an acquiring person, and all other stockholders could beneficially own less than 15 percent of the outstanding shares of common stock of the Company without becoming an acquiring person.
 The rights expire on May 16, 2012.